 Radon gas is an issue that can affect properties, and their occupants, across the UK but isn’t that well known.
 It is however responsible for over 1,100 deaths from lung cancer per annum.
 This places radon in second place, behind smoking, as a leading cause of lung cancer in the UK.

-If you were to look at the Public Health England radon map, you would notice that some areas of London are classified as ‘affected areas’.
+If you were to look at the UK Health Security Agency (formerly PHE) radon map, you would notice that some areas of London are classified as ‘affected areas’.
 For example, in Stratford, Greenwich and Lewisham 1-3% of homes are estimated to contain radon concentrations above the residential ‘action level’ of 200 Bq/m3.

 The only true way to know if your property has high radon levels is to carry out a radon test.
 There are two types of radon test kits that can be purchased online.
 These are the 10-day radon screening test or 3-month radon test kits.